 In S1, pupils have one social subjects’ teacher.
 Pupils will study each of the social subjects on rotation, in blocks of approximately 3 weeks.
 The aim of the S1 course is to provide breadth of study across the 3 social subjects, developing the basic knowledge and skills of pupils.

 In S2, pupils will rotate around the 3 social subjects, studying each with a subject specialist.
 The S2 course continues to develop knowledge and skills in each of the subjects, providing a breadth of study of the curricular area.
 Topics are studied slightly more in depth in S2 – pupils will spend 4 weeks on a topic.
-In addition, pupils will study a unit of business in the spring term.

 Pupils will study 10 weeks of geography, history and modern studies throughout the year.
 This will be undertaken in two 5-week blocks.